NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Introduction
 ------------

 There are two difficulties behind linking ground heat transfer calculations to EnergyPlus.
-One is the fact that the conduction calculations in EnergyPlus (and in DOE–2 and BLAST previously) are one-dimensional and the ground heat transfer calculations are two or three-dimensional.
+One is the fact that the conduction calculations in EnergyPlus (and in DOE-2 and BLAST previously) are one-dimensional and the ground heat transfer calculations are two or three-dimensional.
 This causes severe modeling problems irrespective of the methods being used for the ground heat transfer calculation.
 The other difficulty is the markedly different time scales involved in the processes.
 Basically, the zone model is on an hour scale and the ground heat transfer is on a monthly time scale.
 The basic heat balance based zone model of EnergyPlus has to be considered as the foundation for building energy simulation at the present time and for some time in the future.
 Thus, it is necessary to be able to relate ground heat transfer calculations to that model.

 The heat balance zone model considers a single room or thermal zone in a building and performs a heat balance on it.
 A fundamental modeling assumption is that the faces of the enclosure are isothermal planes.
 A ground heat transfer calculation usually considers an entire building and the earth that surrounds it, resulting in non-isothermal face planes where there is ground contact.
 While it is not impossible to imagine multi-zone, whole building models that include the surrounding earth and non-isothermal building surfaces, such models will not be practical for some time in the future, and their usefulness even then is not clear.

 The EnergyPlus development team addressed the problem and decided that the most reasonable first step would be to partially decouple the ground heat transfer calculation from the thermal zone calculation.
 The most important parameter for the zone calculation is the outside face temperature of the building surface that is in contact with the ground.
-Thus this becomes a reasonable “separation plane” for the two calculations.
+Thus this becomes a reasonable "separation plane" for the two calculations.
 It was further decided that the current usage of monthly average ground temperature was reasonable for this separation plane temperature as well, since the time scales of the building heat transfer processes are so much shorter than those of the ground heat transfer processes.

 Using the separation plane premise, the 3D ground heat transfer programs for slabs developed by Bahnfleth (1989, 1990) were modified by Clements (2004) to produce outside face temperatures.
 EnergyPlus permits separate monthly average inside temperatures as input.
 The program produces outside face temperatures for the core area and the perimeter area of the slab.
-It is described in the section “Use of the Ground Temperatures with Slabs” below.
+It is described in the section "Use of the Ground Temperatures with Slabs" below.

 A 3D basement program also is included with EnergyPlus.
 This is described below in Using Ground Temperatures with Basements.
 It uses the same principle as the slab procedure; it determines the outside face (surface) temperature of the walls and floor of a basement in contact with the ground.